abachaa/Existing-Medical-QA-Datasets/README.md

 --------------------------------

-Last update on November 3, 2020.
+Last update on January 26, 2021.

 --------------------------------
 Contact: